Exact enumeration of satisfiable 2-SAT formulae: Counting 2-SAT families

-where $\cscc(z)$ is the Exponential GF of \( \cscc \). \end{lemma} \begin{proof} The left expression is the Exponential GF of the implication digraphs with no source-like ordinary strongly connected components.
+where $\cscc(z)$ is the Exponential GF of the family \( \cscc \). \end{lemma} \begin{proof} The left expression is the Exponential GF of the implication digraphs where all the source-like ordinary strongly connected components are isolated, and where unordered tuples of isolated ordinary components are marked by \( v \).
+Let us temporarily remove all the isolated ordinary components from the implication digraph.
 Clearly, if a digraph is not empty, there should be at least one source-like SCC.
-Since there are no ordinary SCC, it should be a contradictory SCC.
-But according to \cref{th:structure:CSCC}, all the source-like contradictory SCC are isolated, and there are no paths between distinct contradictory SCCs.
-Therefore, an implication digraph corresponding to such 2-CNF is decomposed into a set of disjoint contradictory SCCs and pairs of isolated ordinary SCCs.
+Since all the source-like ordinary SCCs are now removed, it should be a contradictory one.
+But according to \cref{th:structure:CSCC}, all the source-like contradictory SCCs should be isolated.
+Therefore, after returning back the removed isolated ordinary components, an implication digraph corresponding to such 2-CNF is decomposed into a set of disjoint contradictory SCCs and unordered tuples of isolated ordinary SCCs (each marked by $v$).
 Now, the \( \mathsf{SET} \) operation on implication digraphs is again expressed using the exponential function, and the Exponential GF of one pair of isolated components from \( \scc \) is \( \scc(2z)/2 \) because the pair is non-ordered.
 This yields the expression for the generating function. \end{proof}

-Finally, we arrive to the enumeration formula for all implication digraphs with given families of ordinary and contradictory SCCs.
-Furthermore, fixing the allowed families allows even more flexible analysis by weighting the elements of these families and by using those weights as additional marking parameters.
+Finally, by combining the previous two lemmas, we arrive at the enumeration formula for all implication digraphs whose ordinary and contradictory SCCs belong to given families.
+Furthermore, fixing the allowed families allows even more flexible analysis by weighting the elements of these families and by using those weights as additional marking parameters in order to count the number of specific types of components in a formula, which we shall see later.